 This focus paid off, resulting in a product that customers love — as evidenced by the company’s impressive user growth rate.
 As Maijid says, “When we meet our customers, they tell us how easy the app UI is, and how clear it is to understand.
 I think that shows in the product.
 ‘There are many apps, but no one does it the way you do it — other apps don’t have that kind of journey, that clarity’ — this is the kind of feedback we’ve gotten from our customers.”
 Ham adds, “Here’s a fun one we once heard: ‘Sometimes it feels like there is butter in the product- it’s that smooth!’”

 In all, Chipper Cash illustrates how the three axes of affordability, accessibility and appropriateness can help startups understand how to generate traction and uptake with low-income customers, and thereby drive business growth.
+The startups also offers some significant lessons when it comes to tackling cross-border payments in Africa.
 The use of tech alone is not enough: Startups must carefully consider how to make a tech-enabled product that works for low-income people, given their existing devices, needs and comfort levels.
 To that end, the Catalyst Fund’s AAA framework can be a useful tool for startups developing new and innovative products for underserved customers.

 Catalyst Fund is facilitating a panel at this year’s SOCAP Conference, called “Conscious coupling: ensuring tech does not undermine inclusion” on Wednesday, October 23rd at 11:00 am at the Fort Mason Center for Arts & Culture.
 During the panel, we will discuss how our portfolio companies Chipper Cash and Diin achieve conscious coupling between technology and inclusion, alongside impact investor Cathay Innovation and market enabler the MIX.
 If you are in the area, we would love to see you at the panel, or at our Inclusive Fintech Happy Hour on Wednesday evening!